lino-framework/cg/docs/hosting.rst

 ==============

-In case of **server hosting** the server operator has two contracts: one with a developer and one with a hoster.
+In case of **server hosting** the server operator has two contracts: one with a developer and one with a hosting provider.

 Your job is to provide and manage the server where the developer will install and maintain Lino.
 You make sure that the server is available